Naga City Science High School: History

 Naga City Science High School has an enriched Science, Mathematics, and English curriculum, in addition to the standard requirements of the New Secondary Education Curriculum (NSEC).
 While the NSEC requires a minimum of ten periods (62/3 hrs) for each of the four curricula, the school has increased the minimum to 11 periods (71/3 hrs) for the first and second years and to 12 periods (8 hrs) for the third and fourth years, which are roughly similar to content time required for existing science high schools.
 An entrance examination is given to elementary school pupils who placed in the highest 10% in the regional NEAT and who have been recommended by the principals.
 The school also adheres to its "retention policy" – to be retained, students should maintain an overall weighted average of at least 85%.

 Teachers are selected on the basis of DECS order 69,s.1993 (Sec.5) known as "Selective Teacher-Hiring Procedure".
 It states that teachers who will be hired should be superior graduates of teacher education institutions or should have scored well in PBET and in divisional rankings.
-After 3 years of squatting, the school finally has its own campus at Gimenez Park Subdivision, Magsaysay Ave., Naga City.
+After 3 years of being lent a temporary space, the school finally has its own campus at Gimenez Park Subdivision, Magsaysay Ave., Naga City.